kevinawei/GeniusLeagueAssessment/README.md

 # Genius League SWE Assessment
 # By Kevin Wei
 # All source code can be found in ProcessGameState.py and GeniusLeague.ipynb.
+All sample output and graphs/figures will be included here but can be tested in GeniusLeague.ipynb
 # Answers to each individual question with code snippets and explanations can be found below

 # 1.